1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 you that something isn't as fully featured as it might need to be.
 Now:

 - Click the ``TID`` column, to sort by thread id.
 You might need to do this twice to get the list in the order that you want.
-- Scroll down till you kind the thread with the id identified by the SQL statement above.
+- Scroll down till you find the thread with the id identified by the SQL statement above.
 - Click the thread to select it.
 - Click the ``Kill`` button.
 The thread should vanish from the list.